Child Care

 Stage One begins when a participant enters the CalWORKs program and identifies a need for child care.
 Participants leave Stage One after the county has deemed them stable, based on each county’s definition of stable, and when there is space available to transition into another subsidized child care program.

-The need for child care is often one of the largest barriers to engagement, education, and work activities.
-This data can help partners visualize the trends and fluctuations in families requiring Stage One child care.
+The need for child care is often one of the largest barriers to engagement, education, and work activities for CalWORKs participants.
+This data provides a visual representation of the annual trends and fluctuations of children receiving Stage One child care.

 Data variances are likely due the implementation of several policies within CalWORKs Stage One, Two, and Three child care programs.